SudarioRoberto/sudarioroberto.github.io/src/content/videos/microbiome.md

 ---
-title: "Microbiome Basics for Producers"
+title: "Unlocking the POTENTIAL of MICROBIOMICS in SWINE nutrition"
-description: "Learn the fundamentals of swine gut microbiome and its practical implications for farm management and performance."
+description: "nutriNews International had the opportunity to speak with Dr. Andres Gomez Assistant Professor and Microbial Ecologist at the University of Minnesota.
+In this interview Dr. Gomez talked to us about some of his past research as well as his current work with the swine microbiome."
-publishDate: "2025-03-15"
+publishDate: "2023-01-23"
 thumbnail: "/images/microbiome.png"
-videoId: "S-vZzJM9usA"
+videoId: "9fCDd3xrGiI"
-duration: "30 min"
+duration: "43 min"
 presenter: "Andres Gomez"
 tags:
   - "Education"